jvanbruegge/idp-futulog/report.md

 ### Okta migration

 While the backend and the database are already available for anyone to self-host, the big issue was the authentication which was tied to the login.futurice.com infrastructure.
-In addition to our effords to Open Source futuLog, Futurice itself was moving from that login infrastructure to a new identity provider - Okta.
-While a migration of playswarm to use the new Okta service was planned, it did not have a concrete timeframe at the time.
+In addition to our effort to Open Source futuLog, Futurice itself was moving from that login infrastructure to a new identity provider - Okta.
+While a migration of Playswarm to use the new Okta service was planned, it did not have a concrete timeframe at the time.
 Okta, like many other identity providers, can authenticate users with multiple open protocols, one of with is **OpenID Connect** (OIDC).
 By implementing this in the backend, a user of the Open Source version could simply connect their own internal identity provider for futuLog.
 After learning how OIDC words and implementing it in the backend, the architecture now does not need the proxy any more and can be deployed anywhere where a docker container can run:

 ![Flow diagram of the OIDC login flow](./static/oidc.png)

-After implementing this feature, I presented my learnings internally in the company, the recording of which is available on YouTube now:
+After implementing this feature, I presented my learning internally in the company, the recording of which is available on YouTube now:

 <iframe height="465" src="https://www.youtube-nocookie.com/embed/wk9v5upj_7I" title="YouTube video player" frameborder="0" allowfullscreen></iframe>

 ### Removing the need for developers

 After adding the initial administration interface there were only two tasks that the administration team was not able to do by themselves.
-The first one was changing the maximum number of people that were allowed in the office at any given day, the second one was adding and removing other administratiors.
+The first one was changing the maximum number of people that were allowed in the office at any given day, the second one was adding and removing other administrators.
 Before Open Sourcing futuLog we wanted to fix these two issues.
 The result was two new tabs in the administration section where offices and administrators can be defined.

 Office tab in read mode:
 ![Screenshot of the admin office page in read mode](./static/admin_office_read.png)